esalogic/tenant/README.md

 ```

 Now it remains to configure Shiro and implement a new login politics.
+As you can notice, the system will try to compleate login procedure sequentially on each Realm.
+So it will return the right connection to the first DB that contains the triple <Username, Password, Tenant>.
 You can see how we configure Shiro by checking shiro.ini configuration file: